 Scholarship Amount: $1,000 award; must be used for payment of tuition/fees or on-campus housing at the university student chooses to attend.

-- You must be senior at Pike High School pursuing a Core 40 diploma or higher.
+- You must be senior at Pike High School pursuing a Core 40 distinction or higher.

 - You must demonstrate involvement in community service in the Pike community by participating in a volunteer position over an extended period of time.

-- You must complete all sections of the application.
+- You must complete all sections of the application and include the separate documents referenced int he application.

-Scholarship applications are due at 3:00 p.m. on March 16, 2018.
+Scholarship applications are due at 3:00 p.m. on Not scheduled yet..
 Late or incomplete applications will not be considered.